linux-l10n-vi/AppManager/README.md

 ## Features

-- **Drag-and-drop installer** — mimics the familiar App→Applications flow, showing the AppImage icon on the left and your `~/Applications` folder on the right.
+- **Drag-and-drop installer** - mimics the familiar macOS Applications install flow.
-- **Smart install modes** — automatically chooses between portable (move the AppImage) and extracted (unpack to `~/Applications/.installed/AppRun`) while letting you override it.
+- **Smart install modes** - can choose between portable (move the AppImage) and extracted (unpack to `~/Applications/.installed/AppRun`) while letting you override it.
-- **Desktop integration** — extracts the bundled `.desktop` file via `7z`, rewrites `Exec` and `Icon`, and stores it in `~/.local/share/applications`.
+- **Desktop integration** - extracts the bundled `.desktop` file via `7z` or `dwarfs`, rewrites `Exec` and `Icon`, and stores it in `~/.local/share/applications`.
+- **Simple uninstall** - right click in app drawer and choose `Move to Trash`, can uninstall in AppManager or simply delete from `~/Applications` folder.
-- **Install registry + preferences** — main window lists installed apps, default mode, and cleanup behaviors, all stored with GSettings.
+- **Install registry + preferences** - main window lists installed apps, default mode, and cleanup behaviors, all stored with GSettings.
-- **Background update checks** — optional portal-backed checks with user-granted permission, interval control, and a notification when updates are found.
+- **Background update checks** - optional portal-backed checks with user-granted permission, interval control, and a notification when updates are found.

 ## Requirements